FAQ

 Will the data I share go into my medical record?

 All information shared with SPARK is kept securely in its database.
-Only if you request and receive a genetic result from SPARK this information go into your medical record if you choose to have the result returned to you by your medical provider or if you tell your medical provider.
+Only if you request to receive a genetic result from SPARK through your medical provider or if you tell your medical provider about the things you learn from SPARK will this this information go into your medical record.

 What information that I share with SPARK will my family members be able to see?